NixOS/nixpkgs/doc/languages-frameworks/python.md

 - `withPackages`.
 Simpler interface to `buildEnv`.
 See section *python.withPackages function* for usage and documentation.
 - `sitePackages`.
 Alias for `lib/${libPrefix}/site-packages`.
 - `executable`.
 Name of the interpreter executable, e.g. `python3.4`.
+- `pkgs`.
+Set of Python packages for that specific interpreter.
+The package set can be modified by overriding the interpreter and passing `packageOverrides`.

 ### Building packages and applications